pedrochans/snowflake-mcp-server/README.md

 - "Run this SQL query: SELECT customer_id, SUM(order_total) as total_spend FROM SALES.ORDERS GROUP BY customer_id ORDER BY total_spend DESC LIMIT 10"
 - "Query the MARKETING database to find the top 5 performing campaigns by conversion rate"
 - "Compare data from views in different databases by querying SALES.CUSTOMER_METRICS and MARKETING.CAMPAIGN_RESULTS"
+- "Show me all tables in the SALES schema"
+- "Find all columns named 'customer_id' across all tables in the database"
+- "Show me all stored procedures in the ETL schema"
+- "List all pipes that load data into the RAW_DATA database"
+- "Show the query history for the last hour"
+- "What tasks are scheduled to run in this database?"

 ### Configuration